markdist/markdist.github.com/about.md

 ----------------
 We aim to achieve and sustain absolute market leadership in our entire products portfolio.

-We are fully committed to doing an excellent job in satisfying both our principals' and our target customers' needs, so that they are rewarded for the trust and confidence they have placed in us.
+We are fully committed to doing an excellent job in satisfying both our suppliers' and our target customers' needs, so that they are rewarded for the trust and confidence they have placed in us.

 Our Consumer goal is to build the image of our brands in the consumers' minds:

-1. The right brand
+1. The right product
-2. In the right outlets
+2. In the right place
+3. At the right price
-3. With the right marketing activity
+4. With the right marketing activity